kyma-project/kyma/docs/compass/02-03-runtime-agent-workflow.md

 2. Runtime Agent stores the certificate and key for the Connector and the Director in the Secret.

-3. Runtime Agent synchronizes the Runtime with the Director by fetching new Applications from the Director and creating them in the Runtime, and removing from the Runtime the Applications that no longer exist in the Director.
+3. Runtime Agent synchronizes the Runtime with the Director.
+It does so by:
+ - fetching new Applications from the Director and creating them in the Runtime
+ - removing from the Runtime the Applications that no longer exist in the Director.

 4. Runtime Agent labels the Runtime data in the Director with Event Gateway URL for sending events to the Runtime and Console URL of the Kyma cluster.
 These URLs are displayed in the Compass UI.